 Rule #2: Avoid Hats and Other Head Coverings

 We have all heard the saying, “you lose most of your body heat through your head,” however; to keep your baby warm, it is best not to take this advice during sleep.
 The American Academy of Pediatrics recommends that parents avoid hats and head coverings of any kind to avoid overheating.
 Hats and head coverings have been found to increase the risk of sleep-related deaths.
+Additionally, hats and head coverings can become dislodged and slip down over the baby’s face and nose and create a suffocation risk.
+They should always be avoided in the home setting.

 Rule #3: Do Not Use Blankets

-After reading the safe sleep guidelines many parents know not to put blankets into their child’s cribs to avoid suffocation and strangulation.
+After reading the safe sleep guidelines, many parents know not to put blankets into their child’s cribs to avoid suffocation and strangulation.
 However, blankets are also linked to overheating deaths because parents put on too many trying their best to make sure the baby is kept warm throughout the night.